Making an offer - Downsizing - First time buyer

 Can you stop being gazumped and gazanged?

-Unfortunately, there’s nothing much that can be done when being gazanged, as ultimately if the seller decides they no longer wish to move, they are within their rights to take the property off the market.
-The same goes for being gazumped, however, to protect your time and financial investment there are a couple of things you can do.
-You can request the house is taken off the market as a condition of your offer, additionally it’s a good idea not to pay for any searches or surveys until the property is off the market, as your risk of financial loss will be reduced.
+However, when it comes to gazumping, there are a few things you can do to reduce the risk and protect your investment.
+You can request that the house is taken off the market as a condition of your offer.
+Additionally, it’s a good idea not to pay for any searches or surveys until the property is off the market, so your risk of financial loss will be reduced.

 What is gazundering?